XVARY Composite Score

 if the deal fails to produce commercial traction, shareholders are left with dilution, cash outlay, and a more complicated story.

-volatility can overwhelm fundamentals in both directions
+Volatility can overwhelm fundamentals in both directions

 a 2.0 beta, a 5/100 price stability score, and a 52-week range of $4–$32 tell you this stock does not move gently.
 When sentiment turns, the chart becomes part of the business model.